marckean/marcseparation/_docs/42-fathers_mum.md

 - You need to make note of the fact that Alex blamed you for Julia’s death….
 Also that she wanted us dead to claim some of your inheritance…

 - You and Toni did not disagree on your parenting…

+## Statement from Toni Whitby (Marc Kean's sister)

+We had a blessed upbringing and we were and still are extremely fortunate to have such caring, supportive parents.
+My three children (17-21 years) adore their grandparents and see them regularly.
+They also choose to call and speak to them for advice on matters and look to them for counsel and guidance.

+Marc had a challenging childhood in times external to the home.
+He had learning difficulties that affected his school success.
+He also had difficulties managing and negotiating social interactions and was bullied, teased, excluded and isolated throughout his childhood years.
+I am only 16 months older and remember these times as very difficult for him in his search to be accepted/included by his peers and feel his social worth.
+It was utterly heartbreaking to watch.

+My parents, Mum in particular, devoted much of her time to supporting Marc by accessing a huge range of programs and strategies based on a wide range of medical and supporting services advice.
+We had specifically designed gyms to extend his proprioceptive system and brain/neural development by using cross crawl exercises, after school activities and even a duration of home schooling.

+My parents raised us with love and much care.
+He could not have been more well supported or loved.

+Toni Whitby